predictive-powers 0.6.0

 super("getCurrentWeather", // Function name

-"Get the current weather in a given location.", // Function description
+"Get the current weather in a given city.", // Function description

 }